docQodly/docs/docs/studio/localization.md

 ### Behavior for Missing Translations

-If a literal does not have a translation value for the active locale:

-- The system will attempt to use the translation defined in the **Primary locale**.
-- If no translation is defined even in the Primary locale, the original text value (literal) will be displayed as-is.
+If a literal does not have a translation value for the active locale, the original text value (literal) will be displayed as-is.

 This ensures that the application remains functional even if translations are incomplete.

 ## Exporting and Importing Translations

 Qodly makes it easy to manage translations externally by allowing you to **export** and **import** translation files.
 You can export your application's literals to a CSV or JSON file, translate them externally, and then re-import them back into your application.

+### Export First, then Import

+Before you can import translations into Qodly, you must first export your application's literals.
+This ensures that the file structure matches the expected internal format.

+You cannot create a valid translation file from scratch or use a file exported from another app.
+The import process requires a file that was originally exported from your own Qodly app.

+Once exported, you can edit the file using a spreadsheet editor (for CSV) or a code/text editor (for JSON), then re-import it into your app.

 ### Exporting Literals